-- 1 Unplug the modular cord from extension jack 15 to disconnect the Music On Hold coupler and device. - 2 Refer to Music/Tones On Hold (#602) in Chapter 5 to change the system option setting to either "Tones On Hold" or "Not Active." - 3 Refer to Step 5 of "Connecting Lines and Extensions" earlier in this appendix to connect a phone to extension 15.
+- Unplug the modular cord from extension jack 15 to disconnect the Music On Hold coupler and device. - Refer to Music/Tones On Hold (#602) in Chapter 5 to change the system option setting to either "Tones On Hold" or "Not Active." - 3 Refer to Step 5 of "Connecting Lines and Extensions" to connect a phone to extension 15.